Dallin H. Oaks: Early life

 Oaks was born on August 12, 1932, in Provo, Utah, to Stella (née Harris) and Lloyd Edress Oaks.
 Through his mother, he is a second great-grandnephew to Martin Harris, one of the three witnesses of the Book of Mormon.
 His given name, Dallin, honors Utah artist Cyrus Dallin.
-Oaks's mother had been Cyrus Dallin's model for The Pioneer Mother, a public statue in Springville, Utah.
-Between ages 2 and 8, Oaks and his family lived in Twin Falls, Idaho.
+Oaks's mother had attended Cyrus Dallin's unveiling of The Pioneer Mother in Springville, Utah in July 1932 and "decided then and there to name her first child after the artist—'providing it was a son.'"
+Between ages two and eight, Oaks and his family lived in Twin Falls, Idaho.

-In 1940, when Oaks was seven years old, his father died of tuberculosis at age 37.
+In 1940, when Oaks was seven years old, his father died of tuberculosis at age thirty-seven.
 After her husband's death, Stella suffered an episode of mental illness and was unable to attend school and work for a time.
-During this time, Oaks and his two younger siblings (one of whom was his younger brother, Merrill Clayton Oaks) resided with their maternal grandparents in Payson, Utah.
+During this time, Oaks and his two younger siblings resided with their maternal grandparents in Payson, Utah.
 The loss of his father and the temporary loss of his mother caused him to have difficulties concentrating in school.
 When he was about nine or ten years old, he resumed living with his mother, who had taken a position as a teacher in Vernal, Utah.
 Stella Oaks eventually pursued a graduate degree at Columbia University and later served as head of adult education for the Provo School District.
 In 1956, she became the first woman to sit on the Provo City Council, where she served for two terms.
 In 1958, she also briefly served as Provo's assistant mayor.

 From about age ten to sixteen, Oaks and his younger brother and sister spent the school year in Vernal, Utah, and the summer in Payson, Utah, with their maternal grandparents while their mother Stella pursued her graduate degree at Columbia.
 During the school year, Stella was a high school teacher in Vernal.
 Oaks obtained his first job at the age of twelve at a radio repair shop in Vernal sweeping the floors.
 He later worked as an engineer and announcer for stations in both Vernal (KJAM) and Provo (KCSU).
 He obtained his first-class radio operator license in the spring of 1948.
 Oaks was involved in Boy Scouts and earned the rank of Eagle Scout at age fourteen.

 During his first two years of high school, Oaks attended Uintah High School in Vernal, where he was a member of the school's football and debate teams and played oboe in the school band.
 At the start of his eleventh-grade year, the family moved to Provo, where Oaks chose to attend Brigham Young High School (B.Y.
 High) because it was smaller than Provo High School.
 At B.Y.
 High, he was again involved in football, track, and dramatic productions and played the oboe in the band.
 Oaks graduated from B.Y.
 High in 1950.